Should you sing your baby to sleep?

 At the time I started to offer this advice, I really didn’t know why I kept suggesting it.
 It had worked well for me personally, but I really hadn’t stopped to think too much about why this was a success, and if there was any science behind it.

-When my son Theodore was 6 weeks old I picked his “bedtime song”.
+When my son T was 6 weeks old I picked his “bedtime song”.
 This was a lullaby I heard at the library.
 One I loved..
 And knew I wouldn’t bore of if I was still singing it 3 years later.
 When I put him to sleep in his crib through patting, and affirming touch, I sang or hummed this song on repeat.
 Like I mean, on repeat.
 Sometimes probably over 100 times.

 The song itself is only 6 lines.
-It is an African lullaby from what I know.
+It is an african lullaby from what I know.
 It addresses each person in the family.
 The mama, the papa, the brother, sister, and baby.
 Each is loved.
 Each is treasured and honoured in the song.
 And I love that about it.
 Every time I sing or hum this song, even if I am doing it for hours..
 Or at 3 in the morning, I think about that interconnection.
 How the 4 of us are family, and how we will forever be connected at the heart.

 There are nights where I probably hummed this little song for an hour straight.
 Patting Theo’s back, waiting for him to make the vulnerable transition from awake to asleep.
 Something I wanted to be with him to experience when he was just a little guy.

 I was a tired mama, but somehow I never tired of this tune.
 I knew it so well, and I just kept humming.
-Low and steady.
-It seemed to flow from me almost effortlessly.

 It became a source of comfort for me as well.
 The thing that I began to know as the last step that would eventually soothe Theo to sleep.
 Yes it took some time..
 And my mind would wander.
 But the constant humming of the tune over and over on repeat became meditative for me.